 A messy room that is already organized to accommodate everything in it is easy to clean in 20-30 minutes or less.
-Under an hour at the most if it’s a really messy room.
+Under an hour at the most if it’s a really dirty room.

-If things are piled up everywhere because there’s nowhere to put them, it can take a few hours or maybe even a full day or more to clean an extremely messy room.
+If you have things piled up everywhere because there’s nowhere to put them, it can take a few hours or maybe even a full day or more to clean an extremely messy room.

 Rooms that are full of clutter, or the household dumping ground, may take longer than a day to organize the clutter before you can tackle cleaning it.
 It could take that long because you would need to find storage solutions and set them up before even beginning to clean your room.

-Before you get started, turn on your favorite upbeat music or your favorite podcast to motivate you to get going!
+Before you start to clean a messy room, turn on your favorite upbeat music or your favorite podcast to motivate you to get going!

 Take out the trash